Geology of North Dakota: Mesozoic (251–66 million years ago)

-In the Triassic, at the beginning of the Mesozoic, a meteorite struck McKenzie County, rearranging older sediments.
+In the Triassic, at the beginning of the Mesozoic, a meteorite struck in what is now McKenzie County, rearranging older sediments and creating the Red Wing crater.
 Some salt and gypsum remains from the time period, indicative of the vast deserts that covered Pangea at the time.
 An unconformity wipes out 45 million years of the early Jurassic before the beginning of the Zuni Sequence.
 North Dakota was a low forested landscape experiencing ongoing erosion.
 Rivers and streams moving across the eroded Jurassic landscape deposited the sandstone and siltstone Inyan Kara Formation.
 Thick layers of shale, such as the Pierre Formation, formed in the Western Interior Seaway during a major global marine transgression in the Cretaceous.

 Cenozoic (66 million years ago–present)

 In the early Cenozoic, uplift and erosion of the Rocky Mountains with the continuation of the Laramide orogeny dumped sediment into the Williston Basin, creating the sandstone and shale of the Ludlow Formation, Cannonball Formation and Slope Formation together with a final marine transgression into North Dakota from 65 to 55 million years ago.
 The Bullion Creek Formation and the Sentinel Butte Formation covered over these units with lignite coal.
 They outcrop in the west and contain most of the state's coal reserves (although the single most productive unit is the Sentinel Butte Formation).
 Coal formation took place in a coastal swamp environment akin to large coastal marshes that exist currently in the Holocene along the US Atlantic coast.
 Even as Bullion Creek sediments were being deposited in the center of the state, swamps to the west were filling and covering them over with Sentinel Butte material.

 From 50 to 60 million years ago in the Paleocene and Eocene the clay and sand units of the Golden Valley Formation deposited in lakes and streams and lie above Sentinel Butte units in some locations in the west.
 During the Eocene, mammals and grasses diversified in the area as North Dakota transitioned from a warm temperate to subtropical climate.
 With long running dryland conditions, North Dakota has gone through a period of extensive weathering that continues in the modern period, often producing unconsolidated sediments rather than rocks.
 The Tejas Sequence began to form in the Oligocene, starting off with conglomerate, siltstone, clay, volcanic ash, freshwater limestone and sands of the White River Group.
 Widespread volcanism to the west deposited volcanic ash in Miocene and Pliocene lake beds, which now forms the peaks of the Killdeer Mountains.